Skip to main content

 Lead with the CAMIL pathway (Section 3), reference the meta-analytic effect sizes (Section 4), and propose measurable evaluation using validated instruments (Section 7).

-Emphasise the instructional design framework surrounding the experience, not the technology itself.
+Emphasize the instructional design framework surrounding the experience, not the technology itself.
 Funders have grown sophisticated about hardware-led proposals.

 • Definitional debates persist.
 Skarbez, Brooks, and Whitton (2017) noted no widespread agreement on defining presence.
 The Slater framework and CAMIL model provide increasingly precise definitions, but the field has not fully converged.